jasonbyrne/dynamic-hls-proxy/README.md

 ## Install and run it

-To run a simple demo, clone the repository and then:
+To manually run a simple demo, clone the repository and then:

 ```bash
 npm install